hopsoft/job_contracts/README.md

 In this scenario, we might determine the best jobs for the low-latency set should be limited to jobs that don't write to the database.

-We might use a `ReadOnlyContract` to ensure that jobs enqueued to low-latency queues don't write to the database.
+We might use a [`ReadOnlyContract`](https://github.com/hopsoft/job_contracts/blob/main/lib/job_contracts/contracts/read_only_contract.rb) to ensure that jobs enqueued to low-latency queues don't write to the database.
-If the contract is ever breached, we could notify our apm/monitoring service and re-enqueue the work to a high-latency queue, which would ensure the work is peformed and raise awareness about the misconfiuration.
+If the contract is ever breached, we could notify our apm/monitoring service and re-enqueue the work to a high-latency queue.
+This would raise awareness about the misconfiuration while ensuring that the work is still peformed.

 ## More Examples